Conference 21: Contributors

 Steve was appointed Mercury Theatre’s Executive Director in 2014.
-Steve has held a variety of senior roles in the arts for organisations, such as London 2012, Shape, Stonewall, Battersea Arts Centre, Graeae Theatre Company, and The Albany Empire.
-He has also been an advisor, consultant and board member to various bodies and arts organisations - including Arts Council England, the British Council, Deaf Men Dancing, Hackney Empire and Ministry of Stories.
+Steve has held a variety of senior roles in the arts for organisations, such as London 2012, Shape, Stonewall, Battersea Arts Centre, Graeae Theatre Company and the Albany.
+He has also been an advisor, consultant and board member to various bodies and arts organisations, including Arts Council England, the British Council, Deaf Men Dancing, Hackney Empire and Ministry of Stories.
 Steve is currently on the board for Visit Essex, Colchester LCEP, Haven Gateway and was appointed an Ambassador for Colchester in 2018.
 In 2011, Steve was awarded an honorary fellowship by Rose Bruford College for his contribution to theatre and the arts.

 Laura joined Max Fordham and Partners in 1996.
-Early career projects included the new-build Landmark Theatre in Ilfracombe and feasibility studies at Totnes Dartington Hall.
-In 1999 Laura moved to Atelier Ten as a Senior Mechanical Engineer, where she stayed until 2010, undertaking many projects at the National Theatre.
-She joined Ingleton Wood LLP in 2010 where she was Project Engineer for the naturally ventilated Shed Theatre at the NT.
-In 2020 she was appointed as a Commissioner for the Essex Climate Action Commission and is also a Fellow and Board Member of CIBSE.
+Early career projects include the new-build Landmark Theatre in Ilfracombe and feasibility studies at Dartington Hall in Totnes.
+In 1999, Laura moved to Atelier Ten as a Senior Mechanical Engineer, where she stayed until 2010 undertaking many projects at the National Theatre.
+She joined Ingleton Wood LLP in 2010 where she was project engineer for the naturally ventilated Shed Theatre at the National Theatre.
+In 2020, she was appointed as a Commissioner for the Essex Climate Action Commission and is also a Fellow and board member of CIBSE.

-Executive Director of Hull Truck Theatre since August 2013, Janthi has dramatically improved the theatre's resilience through developing the organisation’s business model - balancing producing work alongside a programme of visiting and community productions.
+Executive Director of Hull Truck since August 2013, Janthi has dramatically improved its resilience through developing the organisation’s business model - balancing producing work alongside a programme of visiting and community productions.
 She has built a strong team and introduced new personnel and diversity initiatives to ensure continued growth and development.
-She was instrumental in the theatre being a key partner in Hull UK City of Culture 2017; building an ambitious programme, relationships with key partners, and a national profile for the theatre.
-She has been on the board of UK theatre since 2017.
-Previous experience in other regional producing theatres includes six years at the Coventry Belgrade as General Manager where she set up an award-winning apprenticeship scheme and four years as Community Development Manager at Derby Playhouse where she set up the Hot Tickets scheme, a DCMS model of best practice.
+She was instrumental in the theatre being a key partner in Hull UK City of Culture 2017; building an ambitious programme, relationships with key partners and a national profile for the theatre.
+She has been on the board of UK Theatre since 2017.
+Previous experience in other regional producing theatres includes six years at Coventry Belgrade as General Manager, where she set up an award-winning apprenticeship scheme and four years as Community Development Manager at Derby Playhouse where she set up the Hot Tickets scheme, a DCMS model of best practice.

 Dave has worked as an arts professional for over 30 years.
-He currently leads HOME a purpose-built 7,500m2 multi-artform venue that opened in May 2015, a project he conceived.
+He currently leads HOME a purpose-built 7,500m2 multi-artform venue that opened in May 2015 - a project he conceived.
 He is currently on secondment to Manchester City Council in a part-time role of Director of Culture responsible for advising the council on policy and strategy for culture.
 Dave has worked in Manchester in leadership roles in the arts since 1984, previously at Abraham Moss Centre Theatre, Arts About Manchester, and Cornerhouse.
-Dave was awarded a Doctor of Arts honoris causa by the University of Salford is a Fellow of the RSA, a member of the Chartered Management Institute, and the British Academy of Film and Television Arts.
+Dave was awarded a Doctor of Arts honoris causa by the University of Salford, is a Fellow of the RSA and a member of the Chartered Management Institute and the British Academy of Film and Television Arts.
 He is an advisor to the British Council and holds a number of non-executive roles on not-for-profit boards.

 Claire worked for 15 years in strategy, marketing, and sustainability at a senior level in Coca-Cola and Heineken Ireland before moving into the arts four years ago.
 Currently Head of Development and Marketing at the Lyric Theatre, prior to this she worked for the National Trust and The MAC Belfast managing their marketing and communications.
 Claire is also an independent theatre producer supported by Stage One and is Vice-Chair of Theatre and Dance NI.
 She is a founder member of the Green Arts Collective, whose aim is to provide a collective cultural response to the Climate Crisis in Northern Ireland.